huonw/rust-resource-management/slides/slides.md

 from C++, is that resources are tied to values, and these values can be easily moved around from place to place.

-`open_file` has a local variable containing a File type, but it is moved into the caller as the return value.
+`open_file` has a local variable containing a File type, but the value it holds is moved into the caller as the return value.
 The compiler knows `file1` no longer contains a valid File resource, and so doesn't need to, and shouldn't run the destructor.

 A similar thing happens in `main`, where the `file2` value is filled in with a `File` resource from the `open_file` call.
 This resource is